Summary – Living Alone with Dementia: Key Risks and Solutions

 Frequent visits, phone calls, and active involvement in care provide emotional support and enhance the quality of life for dementia patients.

-Support groups and local organizations offer valuable resources for caregivers and patients, creating a network of assistance and understanding.
+Support groups and local organisations offer valuable resources for caregivers and patients, creating a network of assistance and understanding.

 Knowing When Additional Care Is Needed